CedricStudies/Web-Development-Project/README.md

 ## 🧐 About

 This project was developed as part of the EGC182 Internet & Web Development module.
-The objective is to create a fully functional website to promote a food stall at the NYP canteen.
+The objective is to create a fully functional website to promote a food stall at one of the NYP canteens.
 The website aims to:

-- Provide information about the stall and its offerings
+- Provide relevant information about the stall to customers
-- Showcase food items with appealing visuals and descriptions
+- Entice the customers with appealing viusals and branding
-- Allow users to place orders via a validated HTML form
+- Allow customers to buy online with a validated HTML form
-- Provide contact and registration pages for customers
+- Allow customers to contact the stall

 The project emphasizes fundamentals of web design such as semantic HTML, CSS layouts, responsive design for desktop (1024px width), form validation, and consistent styling across pages.